-Impairment charges-intangible assets was \$2.6 million for the fiscal year ended September 30, 2011 and \$1.3 million for the prior year.
-As a result of its rebranding initiative, the Company wrote off the carrying value of the tradename related to TeamStaff of \$2.6 million.
-Fiscal year 2010 included an intangible asset write down of \$1.3 million related to the carrying value of the trademark names "RS Staffing" and "TeamStaff," based on an intangible asset impairment analysis.
+There were no impairment charges for the fiscal year ended September 30, 2012.
+As a result of its rebranding initiative, the Company wrote off the carrying value of the tradename related to TeamStaff of \$2.6 million in the fiscal year ended September 30, 2011.